johnsonm/discourse-site-rearranger/README.md

 ==========
 ```

-If you need to add more actions, you can fork this repository, add the actions
+If you need to add more actions, you can fork this repository,
-you want, and clone it in the same way but from your fork.
-Alternatively,
+add the actions you want, and clone it into the location, but
-you can just edit it and copy it into the same location without cloning.
+from your fork.
+Alternatively, you can just edit it and copy your
+changed version into the same location without cloning.

 For example, if you want to permanently delete all topics in a
 category, you might define a `destroyAllInCategory` action, like this: